 Experienced campaigners such as Thomas Leuluai, Jeff Lima, Brett Finch and George Carmont have all left the club.

-Only two new faces - Hull KR duo
+Only two new faces - Hull KR duo and - have arrived.

 "I don't think we're lacking in experience.
 It's probably just on a few younger shoulders," skipper O'Loughlin told BBC North West Sport.